crate/cratedb-airflow-tutorial/README.md

 Orchestration Project - Astronomer/Airflow tutorials

-This repository contains examples of Apache Airflow DAGs for automating recurrent queires.
+This repository contains examples of Apache Airflow DAGs for automating recurrent queries.
 All DAGs run on Astronomer infrastructure installed on Ubuntu 20.04.3 LTS.

 ## Installation